-- BEST VALUEKidde Smoke and Carbon Monoxide Detector AlarmCheck Latest Price
+- BEST OVERALL: Kidde Nighthawk Carbon Monoxide Detector

 Carbon Monoxide and How It’s Detected

-The general consensus is that a carbon monoxide detector should be installed on every floor and either in or outside of every bedroom.
-One should be placed in the basement and the garage as well.
+The general consensus is that a carbon monoxide detector should be installed on every floor of a house and either inside (or just outside) of every bedroom.
+A unit should be placed in the basement and the garage as well.

-When it comes to ensuring proper operation, homeowners should follow the same guidelines they use for their smoke detectors.
-Carbon monoxide detectors should be tested monthly, and batteries should be replaced at least once a year, regardless of whether the low battery alarm sounds.
+To ensure proper operation, follow the same guidelines used for smoke detectors.
+Carbon monoxide detectors should be tested monthly, and batteries should be replaced at least once a year, regardless of whether the low-battery alarm sounds.

 Even if the batteries in a carbon monoxide detector are changed regularly, the detectors themselves don’t last forever.
-Check the back of your devices to find out what their expected lifespan is.
-This number is usually between five and seven years.
-If you can’t remember when you purchased the device, you should consider replacing it.
+Check the back of your devices to find out what their expected lifespan is, which is usually between 5 and 7 years.
+If you can’t remember when you purchased the device, consider replacing it now.

 Types of Carbon Monoxide Detectors

-A stand-alone carbon monoxide detector’s only job is to detect and measure the levels of carbon monoxide in the home.
-Battery-operated models can be placed nearly anywhere and they are the more popular choice.
-For a more stationary placement, choose a plug-in style detector.
-These models often have digital read-outs that display the current level of carbon monoxide being detected.
+A stand-alone carbon monoxide detector’s only job is to detect and measure the levels of this gas in the home.
+Battery-operated models can be placed nearly anywhere and are the more popular choice.
+For a more stationary placement, choose a plug-in detector.
+These models often have digital readouts that display the current level of carbon monoxide being detected.

-Combination units are multi-purpose, monitoring carbon monoxide levels while also detecting smoke or explosive gases.
-The benefit of combination units is that they take a lot of the planning and guesswork out of building your fire safety system.
+Combination units are multipurpose, monitoring carbon monoxide levels while also detecting smoke or explosive gases.
+The benefit of combination units is that they take a lot of the planning and guesswork out of building a fire safety system.
 The downfall is that for optimal use, combination carbon monoxide detectors shouldn’t be placed close to gas or oil-fired appliances.
-In that situation, a stand-alone smoke detector is best with a separate stand-alone carbon monoxide installed further away.
+In that situation, a stand-alone smoke detector is best with a separate stand-alone carbon monoxide detector installed farther away.

-Contrary to popular belief, a carbon monoxide detector alone will not detect the presence of explosive gases.
+Contrary to popular belief, a standard carbon monoxide detector alone will not detect the presence of explosive gases.
 Explosive gases don’t contain carbon monoxide unless they’re accompanied by burnt fuel.
-Carbon monoxide detectors with explosive gas detection capabilities will pick up on these gases, however, and alert you to their presence.
+However, carbon monoxide detectors equipped with explosive gas detection capabilities will pick up on these gases and alert you to their presence.

 - Plug-in models require an outlet.
-This drastically reduces the flexibility of installation but they do have battery backups.
-Plug-in units are great for extra protection in areas that already include smoke detectors.
+This drastically reduces the flexibility of installation but, should the power go out, these units do have battery backups.
+Plug-in models are useful for extra protection in areas that already include smoke detectors.

-- Hard-wired models use pre-existing fire alarm wiring and battery back-ups for their power source.
-Hard-wired units are the most desirable and should be used wherever possible, but not every home has fire alarm-specific wiring run to every room.
+- Hardwired models use preexisting fire-alarm wiring and battery backups for their power source.
+Hardwired units are the most desirable and should be used wherever possible, but not every home has specific wiring for fire alarms to run to every room.

 Depending on the situation, a comprehensive system could include units from all three categories.

-Just like the best smoke detectors, carbon monoxide detectors need to be listed by Underwriters Laboratories.
-The UL listing on the back of the unit shows that the unit’s design was tested and passed UL’s stringent requirements.
-As important as carbon monoxide detection is, UL-listed models should be the only ones you consider purchasing.
+Just like smoke detectors, carbon monoxide detectors must be listed by Underwriters Laboratories (UL).
+The UL listing on the back of the unit indicates the design was tested and passed UL’s stringent requirements.
+Considering how important carbon monoxide detection is, purchase only UL-listed models.

-Digital displays may seem like a gimmick but they actually serve a fairly important purpose.
-These units will display the PPM of any amount of carbon monoxide they detect, even if they don’t go into alarm mode.
-This can help a homeowner determine if there is more baseline carbon monoxide in their home than they thought—a feature a standard carbon monoxide detector won’t offer.
+Digital displays may seem like a gimmick, but they actually serve a fairly important purpose.
+These units will display the PPM of any amount of carbon monoxide they detect, even if the alarm mode needn’t be activated.
+This can help a resident determine if there is more baseline carbon monoxide in their home than they thought; a standard carbon monoxide detector won’t offer this feature.

 Carbon monoxide detectors that can be programmed or wired with other alarm devices in the home through radio-frequency, Wi-Fi, or direct wiring are considered interconnect-capable units.

-With homes rapidly becoming more connected and smart, interconnect-capable units can be an added benefit for the homeowner already comfortable with linking their systems together.
-For example, an interconnected carbon monoxide activation in the garage will trigger other alarm devices in the home.
-This will alert the occupants no matter where they are in the home.
+With homes rapidly becoming more connected and smart, interconnect-capable units can be an added benefit for those comfortable with linking household systems together.
+For example, an interconnected carbon monoxide activation in the garage will trigger other alarm devices in the home, which will alert the occupants no matter where they are in the house.
 If the device reports back to a central monitoring station, an alarm company will notify first responders and send help without you even picking up the phone.
-This can be an especially huge benefit at night, when a homeowner might not hear the garage alarm sound from the other end of the home, and when symptoms of carbon monoxide poisoning are less likely to be noticed.
+This can be an especially huge benefit at night, when sleepers might not hear the garage alarm sound and when symptoms of carbon monoxide poisoning are less likely to be noticed.

-In a world where appliances like faucets and refrigerators are smart, why shouldn’t there be smart fire alarm devices?
+In a world where appliances, like faucets and refrigerators, are smart, why shouldn’t there be smart detection devices?
 These models are often combination smoke and carbon monoxide detection units.
 They can communicate to a smartphone app, base station, or smart-home system.
-They can be programmed to describe the area and type of device that’s been activated.
-They can also provide real-time condition updates to an app like room temperature.
+They can be programmed to describe the area and type of device that’s been activated as well as provide real-time condition updates, such as room temperature, to an app.